thetrippp/CSGO-2-Responsive-Smokes-Test/README.md

 Features:
 - Generating volume of smoke with small units.
 - Smoke units spawn around objects.
-- Smoke disappears if object enters volume, then regenrates(wip).
+- Smoke disappears if object enters volume, then regenerates(wip).

 To add:
 - Smoke does not wrap around objects that are farther than a threshold from the center.